Coder12a/pvp_revamped/README.md

 Same as tool blocking but shields have a bigger guard pool and can cover 270 degrees around the player. **(Requires shields from 3d_armor)**

-sneak key + RMB will block using the shield in the armor inventory. **(Requires shields from 3d_armor)**
+sneak key + place will block using the shield in the armor inventory. **(Requires shields from 3d_armor)**

 #### throwing

-To throw a tool hold down either LMB or RMB and then press the drop key to start charging up the toss.
+To throw a tool hold down either dig or place and then press the drop key to start charging up the toss.

-When you are ready to throw release either LMB or RMB.
+When you are ready to throw release either dig or place.

 All tools have different throw speeds, charge times, and damages.